Alltrons/filament-fullcalendar/README.md

 <br>

-2. Your newly created widget should extends the `Saade\FilamentFullCalendar\Widgets\FullCalendarWidget` class of this package
+2. Your newly created widget should extends the `Alltrons\FilamentFullCalendar\Widgets\FullCalendarWidget` class of this package

 > **Warning**
 >